ZachGregory/CUinSpace-payload-2024/README.md

 <h4>-Payload Biological Experiment (PBE?)</h4>

 This will be designed and constructed simultaneously with the PPRS.
 It is the lower portion of the payload and contains the experiment.
 The current idea for the experiment is a RPi camera observing a cell culture through a microscope (I think) as the cells undergo the extreme G-forces of the rocket.
 The question remains of why we have the PPRS and are ejecting out of the rocket which we will need to explain to judges.
+Outer casing ands inner structure with the cells and microscope.
+Inner structure must not shake relative to itself.
+Inner structure should be insulated as much as possible to protect the cells.
 Hopefully having everything assembled by around February/March.